doofusdavid/HW1_Overlay/README.md

 - __DeregisterResponse__

-   A messaging node responds to the registry with this message
+   The Registry responds to the requesting MessagingNode with this Event

 - __Event__